AgnosticUI/agnosticui/site/docs/index.md

     details:  One stylesheet per component propogates to all framework implementations.
   - title: Embraces the Platform
     details: Semantic and accessible HTML.
 Unprocessed CSS.
 Code on the platform and towards upcoming web standards.
-footer: MIT Licensed | Copyright © 2021 Rob Levin
+footer: Apache 2.0 Licensed | Copyright © 2021 Rob Levin
 ---

 <Frameworks />